-NATIONAL COMPREHENSIVE CANCER CONTROL PROGRAM FY 2017 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION
+NATIONAL COMPREHENSIVE CANCER CONTROL PROGRAM FY 2018 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION

-FY 2016 President's 2017 Budget FY 2017 Suggested \$19,673,000 \$19,763,000 \$50,000,000
+FY 2016 FY 2017 President's Budget FY 2017 House FY 2017 Senate FY 2018 Request \$20,000,000 \$20,000,000 \$20,000,000 (not including an extra \$2.6 million of skin cancer funding) \$20,000,000 \$50,000,000

 The CDC National Comprehensive Cancer Control Program (NCCCP) establishes comprehensive cancer control (CCC) coalitions, defines cancer priorities in each state and provides the evidence base for effective cancer prevention and control.
 Minimal funding is provided to CDC to support all 50 states, the District of Columbia, 7 tribes and tribal organizations, one territory, and 6 U.S. Pacific Island Jurisdictions.
 Additional resources would enhance the national, state and local ability to prevent and control cancer.
-Specifically, increased funding would support enhanced primary prevention efforts, increased access to early detection and quality treatment and efforts to improve the quality of life of cancer survivors.
+Specifically, increased funding would support enhanced primary prevention efforts, increased access to early detection and quality treatment, and efforts to improve the quality of life of cancer survivors.

 The NCCCP uses evidence based approaches aimed at primary prevention (e.g., increasing physical activity), detecting cancers earlier when they are more treatable (e.g., colorectal cancer screening), increasing access to treatment, and improving the quality of life of cancer survivors.
-In addition to these priorities, in FY 17 the NCCCP is focusing efforts on achieving an 80% screening rate for colorectal cancer by 2018, increasing HPV vaccination completion rates, and decreasing the use of tobacco by cancer survivors.
+In addition to these priorities, the NCCCP is focusing efforts on achieving an 80% screening rate for colorectal cancer by 2018, increasing HPV vaccination completion rates, and decreasing the use of tobacco by cancer survivors.
 Additional funding would significantly increase NCCCP grantee's ability to move the needle in these priority areas.